ICG58/ICG-PROJECT/README.md

 IF sellingPrice < costPrice
 THEN write 'loss was made'
-IF else sellingPrice > costPrice
+ELSEIF else sellingPrice > costPrice
 THEN difference amount = sellingPrice - costPrice
 GET difference amount